-When off, the program is polyphonic-it can play up to 128 notes at a time.
-Notice that when the Monophonic parameter is off, the LegatoPlay parameter and the three Portamento parameters do not appear on the COMMON page.
-This is because only monophonic programs can use portamento.
+When Mono is set to Off, the Program is polyphonic-it can play up to 128 notes at a time (or fewer depending on the structure of the specific Program).
+When Mono is set to On, the Program will play only one note at a time.
+When Mono is set to On, the Legato parameter and the three Portamento parameters appear on the COMMON page (only monophonic Programs can use Legato and Portamento).